ietf-tapswg/api-drafts/draft-ietf-taps-impl.md

 If the Selection Properties do not require a single network interface or path, but allow the use of multiple paths, the Listener object should register for incoming traffic on all of the network interfaces or paths that conform to the Properties.
 The set of available paths can change over time, so the implementation should monitor network path changes and register and de-register the Listener across all usable paths.
 When using multiple paths, the Listener is generally expected to use the same port for listening on each.

-If the Selection Properties allow multiple protocols to be used for listening, and the implementation supports it, the Listener object should register across the eligble protocols for each path.
-This means that inbound Connections delivered by the implementation may have heterogeneous protocol stacks.
+If the Selection Properties allow multiple protocols to be used for listening, and the implementation supports it, the Listener object should support receiving inbound connections for each eligible protocol on each eligible path.

 ### Implementing listeners for Connected Protocols

 Connected protocols such as TCP and TLS-over-TCP have a strong mapping between the Local and Remote Endpoints (five-tuple) and their protocol connection state.
-These map well into Connection objects.
+These map into Connection objects.
 Whenever a new inbound handshake is being started, the Listener should generate a new Connection object and pass it to the application.

 ### Implementing listeners for Unconnected Protocols